iotJumpway/Intel-Examples/Intel-Edison/_DOCS/3-Installing-Python-3-6.md

         Python 3.6.0 (default, Feb  1 2017, 05:35:57)
         [GCC 4.9.1] on linux
         Type "help", "copyright", "credits" or "license" for more information.
     ```

+8. Now you can clean up some space by deleting the downloaded.
+DO NOT delete the Python-3.6.0 directory, if you do you will have to start again with this tutorial as Python will no longer work.

+    ```
+        # rm -rf Python-3.6.0.tgz
+    ```

+## Installing Pip 3

+WORKING ON THIS, TO BE UPDATED

 ## IoT JumpWay Intel® Edison Examples Document Contributors

 - [Adam Milton-Barker, TechBubble Technologies Founder](https://github.com/AdamMiltonBarker "Adam Milton-Barker, TechBubble Technologies Founder")